PhilT/arch_installer/README.md

 ## Configurations

-Detects if using VirtualBox and installs guest additions.
+Detects if using VirtualBox and X and installs guest additions.

 ### server